 The geomorphic dredge approach consists of a channel dredge geometry designed to be in equilibrium with the available daily tidal prism (volume of water that comes in and out on the daily tides).
 The goal is to design a more sustainable creek cross section by requiring less dredging for maintenance.
 This results in fewer impacts, less cost, and facilitates environmental review while also attracting potential grant funding.
 Learn more about this by reviewing the materials from the May 23, 2019 advisory board meeting.

 A visual photo rendering of one of several structural floodwall options was completed in February 2020.
 This previews recommendations based on creek water level modeling during 100-year tide with sea level rise at three locations along Corte Madera Creek.

-The study is funded by a Local Levee Assistance Program (LLAP) grant from the California Department of Water Resources.
-It will provide 55% reimbursement of costs for both past and future work covered under the grant.
+The study was funded by a Local Levee Assistance Program (LLAP) grant from the California Department of Water Resources.
+It provided 55% reimbursement of costs.

 Agencies and partners

 - Marin County Flood Control & Water Conservation District

 - Unincorporated areas of Marin County